Marriage Equality Fuels Rise In LGBT Mortgage Applicants & Homeowners

 There is, of course, no such thing as an LGBT mortgage.
 There are mortgages.
 And there are applicants and borrowers who happen to be lesbian, gay, bisexual and transgender.

 Naturally, that won't stop us talking about LGBT mortgages.
-By that, we'll mean a mortgage owed by an LGBT person.Click to see today's rates (Sep 23rd, 2017)
+By that, we'll mean a mortgage owed by an LGBT person.Verify your new rate (Nov 20th, 2017)

 And the number of LGBT mortgages is growing.